Steveorevo/node-maker/README.md

 #### Support the creator
 You can help Steveorevo's open source development endeavors by donating any amount.
 Your donation, no matter how large or small helps pay for his time and resources to create MIT and GPL licensed projects that you and the world can benefit from.
-Click the image below to donate today :)
+Click the link below to donate today :)
 <div>